Decoding the word ‘Habitat’

 What to expect: It is well known that animal life can be found at all depths of the ocean.
 This includes the surface of the ocean and goes on to include the deepest trenches that are more than seven miles below the surface.
 While some of the ocean animals spend most of their time in the waters near land, others live out most of their lives in the deep, open sea.

-When exploring animal habitats for children, this one’s no less important.
+14. When exploring animal homes for kids, this one’s no less important.
 Well within the larger ‘Ocean Habitat’, but distinct enough to stand on its own.

 Location: Coral reefs in oceans, mostly in the tropics